 Now, let us move from its appearance and look at the quality it offers.
 Good to say that Bernat did not skimp on quality with this one as well.
 The yarn once again is chenille-style which makes it the go-to option for crafting baby blankets thanks to its comfortable and soft qualities.

 The yarn is made from the sort and durable polyester material and is completely machine wash and dryer safe.
-The gauge of this yarn is around 8 stitches for 13 and it is recommended that you use a US11 or 8mm knitting needle for optimum results.
-It is important to note that one skein of yarn is not that large so it is best to buy a couple of extra skeins to ensure you don’t run out halfway through your project.
+The crochet gauge of this yarn is around 8 stitches for 13 and it is recommended that you use a US11 or a needle with a knitting gauge of 8mm for optimum results.
+It is important to note that one skein of yarn is not that large so it is best to buy a couple of extra skeins to make sure you don’t run out halfway through your project.